unik-name/docs.unikname.network/docs/uns-network-player/README.md

 # Becoming a uns.network Player

-## Become a delegate on the DEVNET
+## Become a delegate on the SANDBOX

 As prerequisite to be a delegate, you must have :
-- a wallet with positive balance with at least 30 DUNS (you can request DUNS [from the faucet](/uns-use-the-network/#devnet-faucet)).
+- a wallet with positive balance with at least 30 SUNS (you can request SUNS [from the faucet](/uns-use-the-network/#sandbox-faucet)).
 - a [forger node](/uns-network-setting-up-node/#run-a-forger) configured with your wallet passphrase.

 Then, all process can be done through the [desktop wallet](/uns-use-the-network/wallet.html#basic-wallets).